All Episodes

 All right, great job.

-Uh, they will Dan Hoffman, Dan Bonjino also with us all week here in Hanoi in Vietnam.
+They will, Dan Hoffman, Dan Bongino, also with us all week here in Hanoi in Vietnam.

 We'll have the latest details tonight on Hannity.

-We're gonna break down just how insane the Democratic Party has gotten.
+We're going to break down just how insane the Democratic Party has gotten.

 Also, when we come back, we have deep state news.